Anxiety is our body’s natural response to stress, and most people will experience it occasionally.1

 Causes of anxiety

-It is not sure what causes anxiety, and several factors can affect people in different ways.
-There are not limited to but can include:2
+Not one single thing causes anxiety; it can also affect people in different ways.
+They are not limited to, but can include2:

-- New & existing physical or mental health problems
+New and existing physical or mental health problems

 Symptoms of anxiety